PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ## Background
 OpenUSD presents "model hierarchy" as a mechanism for efficient traversal of a stage's "important" prims.
 This importance generally corresponds to the stage's referenced assets, but is pipeline independent, persistent under flattening of arcs, and allows for "casual" use of composition operators without implying "importance" (ie. using internal references to reuse scene description).

-Model hierarchy is expressed through a prim's `kind` metadata.
-It's worth noting that `kind` is an extensible concept, but that won't be addressed in this document as to participate in model hierarchy, they must derive from one of the standard `kind`s. `kind` is distinct from and orthogonal to a prim's schema type.
+Model hierarchy is expressed through a prim's `kind` metadata. `kind` is an extensible concept, but that won't be addressed in this document.
+For prims to participate in model hierarchy, they must be assigned one of the standard `kind`s.
+Finally, note that `kind` is distinct from and orthogonal to a prim's schema type.

 There are several first class `kind` types.